Corona Rigidity: Independence results, II. Rigidity

 \subsection{Quotients of $\mathcal P(\bbN)$ and zero-dimensional remainders}

 Shelah's proof outlined in \S\ref{S.Shelah} relies on creating a gap in $\cP(\bbN)/\Fin$ and then meticulously arranging for this gap not to be filled by the remaining part of the iteration.
 In~\cite{Ku:Gaps} Kunen introduced the method of `freezing gaps': arranging, by a ccc forcing, that a given gap cannot be filled without collapsing~$\aleph_1$.
 An infusion of Kunen's idea into Shelah's construction resulted in a proof that the Proper Forcing Axiom (PFA) implies all automorphisms of $\mathcal P(\bbN)/ \Fin$ are trivial (\cite{ShSte:PFA}).
-Around the same time, Veli\v{c}kovi\'c deduced the same conclusion from the conjunction of Todor\v{c}evi\'c's Open Coloring Axiom, $\OCA$ (Definition~\ref{Def.OCA} below), and Martin's Axiom, $\MA_{\aleph_1}$ (\cite{Ve:OCA}).
-We take a moment to present $\OCA$, a variant of which appeared in every single rigidity result for quotient Boolean algebras and \cstar-algebras since.
+Around the same time, Veli\v{c}kovi\'c deduced the same conclusion from the conjunction of $\OCA$ (Definition~\ref{Def.OCA} below) and Martin's Axiom, $\MA_{\aleph_1}$ (\cite{Ve:OCA}).
+We take a moment to present Veli\v ckovi\'c ingenious open colouring, a variant of which appeared in every single rigidity result for quotient Boolean algebras and \cstar-algebras since.